 The Importance of Updating Software

-The Information Security Office at Ohio University has resources on its website to help you compute securely.
-Visit the Secure Workspaces page to learn more about securing remote work, securing your personal computer, and securing your browser, among other topics.
+The Information Security Office at Ohio University has resources on their website to help you secure your personal and work devices.
+Visit the Secure Workspaces page to learn more about how to secure remote work, securing your personal computer, and securing your software!